 Resolution passed in the Legislative Assembly 10 May 2023:

 Notwithstanding anything to the contrary in the standing orders:

-(1) A standing committee on Parliamentary Privilege and Ethics (referred to as “the Committee”) be appointed to consider and report upon any matters relating to privilege which may be referred to it under standing order 92 or by resolution of the House.
+a. consider and report upon any matters relating to privilege which may be referred to it under standing order 92 or by resolution of the House;

-(2) The committee is the designated committee for the purpose of exercising the functions in Part 7A Division 2 of the Independent Commission Against Corruption Act 1988, relating to Parliamentary ethical standards including the review of the code of conduct.
+(2) The Committee is the designated Committee for the purpose of exercising the functions in Part 7A Division 2 of the Independent Commission Against Corruption Act 1988, relating to Parliamentary ethical standards including the review of the Code of Conduct.